ginnymin/multifilterinput/README.md

 - `keys`: An array of filter keys that determines the available types of filters.
 Required.
 Type: `Key[]`
 - `onChange`: A function that is called when the user adds or changes the filters.
 Required.
 Type: `(filters: Filter[]) => void`
+- `operators`: An array of operator definitions if you want to use custom operators.
+Type: `OperatorDefinition[]`
 - `autoFocus`: A boolean that determines if component's input should be focused when mounted.
 Type: `boolean`

 In addition, the component accepts all props from the `HTMLAttributes<HTMLDivElement>` interface.